HarishKumar097/test-package/docs/Media/ManageMedia.md

 # Manage Media Methods

-To manage your media assets, the **`mediaId`** is the mandatory parameter required for most methods.
-This `mediaId` is the unique identifier for a media asset and is generated during the media upload process.
+To manage your media assets, you’ll need the `mediaId`, which is a unique identifier assigned to each media asset.

-- If you upload a media asset using **`uploadMediaFromUrl`**, the `id` of the media asset is returned as part of the response.
-- If you upload a media asset from a local device using **`uploadMediaFromDevice`**, the `uploadId` is returned as part of the response.

 ---